 Getting hired early on to teach graphic design at Foothill College in Los Altos Hills, CA, started a long-time, and continuing career as both a part and full-time instructor.
 Always enjoying teaching, he has taught in California at Foothill College, DeAnza College, San Jose State University, and spent fifteen years at the San Francisco Academy of Art College (University), the last two as the graphic design department Chair.
 While teaching at the academy, he also took numerous classes there in drawing and painting.
 For him, it was an excellent way to pursue his continuing interest and advance his skills in drawing and painting.

 He has painted watercolors throughout his career and been heavily influenced by and indebted to many past and present artists, including Winslow Homer, John Singer Sargent, Francis Livingston, Dick Cole, Brook Temple, Christopher Schink, and Australian painter, Joseph Zbukvic.

 He generally prefers to keep a loose style and enjoys painting a variety of subjects, but gravitates toward taking urban landscapes and trying to capture and add to the mood and atmosphere of the scene.

 Bill has a son, Garen, who got all the good looks, and is working in physical therapy and training in Southern California.

-Bill also enjoys tennis, sailing small boats, skiing, and has a 1st degree black belt in Tang Soo Do, a Korean martial art.
-Bill admits that the downside to painting all the time now, is that his tennis game is going south fast but says it’s a good tradeoff!
+Bill also enjoys, sailing small boats, skiing, and has a 1st degree black belt in Tang Soo Do, a Korean martial art.

 Bill is a member of both the American and National Watercolor Societies.
-He recently won First Place in the University Art Open Art Competition for his painting “Ameyoko”, done in Tokyo, Japan.
+He has twice won the watercolor division of the University Art Open Art Competition held in the San Francisco Bay Area.